jundalisay/sp/content/en/research/avicenna/soul/section-07.md

 ---

-I. Not one of the outward senses unites within itself perception of color, odor, and softness.
+1. Not one of the outward senses unites within itself perception of color, odor, and softness.

 Yet, we often come upon a body that is yellow, and perceive at once so much about it, namely that it is honey, sweet, nice of smell, and fluid, although we have neither tasted, nor smelt, nor even touched it; whence it is manifest that we possess a power wherein are assembled the perceptions of the four senses, and have thus become summed up in it into one single form; and were it not for this power we should not know that sweetness, for instance, is other than blackness, since the discriminator between two things is he who has known them both.